juliano-g-almeida/juliano-g-almeida.github.io/README.md

 👋 Hello!
 I’m Juliano Almeida,

-:checkyes: Check my portfolio website for more information: http://juliano.digital
+Check out my Portfolio Website for more information: http://juliano.digital

 Thank you!
-@juliano-g-almeida

 <!---
 juliano-g-almeida/juliano-g-almeida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.